Team-Smist/core-platform-Style-Mirror-AI/README.md

 ## 🤝 Contribution

-This project is open for learning and collaboration.
+This project is open for learning and collaboration For Our Smits Team.
 Feel free to fork and improve it.

 ---

 ## 📜 License

-MIT License (recommended for student projects)

 ---